-I am delighted to introduce this latest version of the Code of Practice for parking on private land, which has been updated following consultation with stakeholders, to reflect continuous advances in technology and our strive to continue to raise standards in the profession and provide better services for motorists.
+I am delighted to introduce this latest version of the Code of Practice for parking on private land which has been updated following extensive consultation with stakeholders.
+The updated Code reflects recent changes in legislation and advances in technology which demonstrates our commitment to continuously raise standards across the profession.